Applied Neuro Linguistic Programming (NLP) in trading and investing since 1986 to deal

 very counter-intuitive), got paid for it and stated my own Commodity Futures Trading Firm (a CTA).
 I was usually in the top

-40 of all traders and in 2000 (the year of the big market crash) I was ranked number 1 with a return of over 65%.
+40 of all traders and in 2000 (the year of the big market crash) I was ranked number 1 with a return of over 65% (according to March 2001 edition Futures Magazine and Barclay Trading Group Report.)
 Again, very counter-intuitive methods were used.

 But then, in 2001, a couple of emotional traumas occurred in my life.
 Several scores of my friends, former high school and college classmates,